troegerj/calibration-paper/Reduced/PINN/app/README.md

 Please replace `<full-path-to-script>` in the above command according to your file structure.

 > [!IMPORTANT]
-> You may have to use the *fakreroot* option of singularity if you do not have root rights on your system.
+> You may have to use the *fakeroot* option of singularity if you do not have root rights on your system.
 In this case, you can try building the image by running the command `singularity build --fakeroot calibrationpaper.sif app/.devcontainer/container.def`.
 However, the fakeroot option must be enabled by your system administrator.
 For further information, please refer to the [Singularity documentation](https://sylabs.io/docs/).

 ## Citing the code

-If you use this research code, please cite the [related scientific publication](#related-scientic-publication) as specified above.
+If you use this research code, please cite the [related scientific publication](#related-scientific-publication) as specified above.